h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 - **Under summary**: The validation score is 0.9080 with a best accuracy of 0.9286 (click on ROC then hover over Best ACC)

 - **Variable Importance**: The top variable that led to a customer churning according to this model was "CustServ Calls."
 The other variable of most importance is "Day_charge".
-Intuitively this makes sense because if a customer is overpaying for calls in the morning when they might be the most active and also overpaying for "CustServ Calls", it could have led a dissatisfied customer.
+Intuitively this makes sense because if a customer is overpaying for calls in the morning when they might be the most active and also overpaying for "CustServ Calls", it could have led to a dissatisfied customer.

 ### Deeper Dive and Resources